Police Emergency

 Suspicious Activity

 The university, like any other community in our nation, is at risk of terrorism or other threats to life and property.
 Vigilance is a key protective measure that can help reduce risk.
-All members of the university community, when on and off campus, are urged to be attentive to their surroundings, notice suspicious behavior or circumstances and to report their observations to authorities in a timely fashion.
+All members of the university community, when on and off campus, are urged to be attentive to their surroundings, notice suspicious behavior or circumstances and report their observations to authorities in a timely fashion.

-REMEMBER: IF YOU SEE SOMETHING, SAY SOMETHING ™
+REMEMBER: IF YOU SEE SOMETHING, SAY SOMETHING™

 When noticing something that you feel may be suspicious: